Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Conclusions

-Furthermore, we will apply this control method to hybrid UAVs, that combine vertical takeoff and landing with fast forward flight using a wing.
+Furthermore, this control method will be applied to hybrid UAVs, that combine vertical takeoff and landing with fast forward flight using a wing.
 These vehicles are very prone to be disturbed due to their large aerodynamic surfaces, and INDI is especially good at disturbance rejection.
+An INDI attitude controller has been used for a tilt rotor vehicle in simulation by \cite{francesco2016}, but they used a model instead of angular acceleration feedback, which means that the disturbance rejection properties are lost. \cite{bronz2017} did preliminary experiments with a tailsitter based on the algorithms in this paper, showing promising results.